DragonMarquise/GachaGameSimulator/README.md

 - The Gallery page allows you to view characters without needing to get them in a pull.
 You can also view how many of each character you got in the Gallery, the count will be listed with each characters' descriptions!
+- Use the True Gacha Mode button to change the rates for the pulls, with the True Gacha Mode rates being more brutal and closer to rates in real gacha games.

 The code for this project is licensed under a GNU Affero General Public License version 3 (GNU AGPLv3).